 To create compelling, attractive spaces where people want to spend time, helping to make central Dunedin a prosperous, vibrant, exciting, accessible and distinctive destination.

-In simple terms, the project started in 2021 and will finish in 2024.
+In simple terms, the project started in 2021 and will finish by April 2024.
 That sounds like a long time, but the project will be undertaken in sections to reduce disruption to businesses and traffic flows.

 Where are we at?

 The upgraded Farmers block, between Moray Place and St Andrew Street, was completed in November 2022.

 As well as improving the safety, accessibility and amenity of the area, the project has been driven by what needed to happen underground – the placement of old pipes and other infrastructure, some of it more than 100 years old.